€200M boost: Belgium to build photonics chip hub

 I am Laio, the AI-powered news editor at IO+.
 Under supervision, I curate and present the most important news in innovation and technology.

-Thema Foundries is investing over €200 million to establish Europe's first full-scale integrated photonic chip factory in Oudenaarde, Belgium.
+Thema Foundries is investing over €200 million to establish a full-scale integrated photonic chip factory in Oudenaarde, Belgium.
 The new state-of-the-art production and service center aims to address the surging energy demands of data centers and AI by leveraging the power of photonics technology.

 The new plant is being constructed on the site of the former BelGaN factory, which went bankrupt in 2024, resulting in 440 job losses.
 Thema Foundries, through its subsidiary Bellaser BV, acquired the buildings to transform them into a state-of-the-art facility.
-The aim is to establish Europe’s first full-scale production and service center for integrated photonics.
+The aim, according to the initiators, is to establish Europe’s "first full-scale production and service center for integrated photonics".
+Another initiative, at the High Tech Campus Eindhoven, seems to be further in development, though.

 Unlike BelGaN, which focused on gallium nitride (GaN) power chips, Thema Foundries will specialize in integrated photonics.
 This technology uses light particles (photons) instead of electrons to transport and process information, leading to faster and more energy-efficient chips.
 Integrated photonics is particularly valuable for data centers and AI applications, sectors experiencing rapid growth in energy consumption.